The Warning Signs of

 - Have a family history of retinal tears or detachment

 This is a keyhole procedure where the vitreous gel is removed and retinal tears are treated.
 It is typically performed under local anesthesia and can take between 45 minutes to 2 hours or more, depending on the complexity of the retinal detachment.
-A vitrectomy allows the surgeon to repair the detachment from within the eye.
+A vitrectomy allows the surgeon to repair the detached retina from within the eye.

 Three tiny keyholes are made in the white of the eye (i.e., the sclera) to access the vitreous gel.
 The vitreous gel, which is tugging on the retina, is completely removed, and fluid under the retina is drained.
 Once the retina is placed back into position, the tear is sealed with either laser or cryotherapy freezing treatment.
 A gas or oil bubble is placed in the eye to fill the space previously occupied by the vitreous gel, to keep the retina in position in the few weeks to months following the surgery.